 The SOP is meant for you to talk about your recent academic and/or professional experiences that have led to your decision to choose that particular graduate program.
 You must emphasize the details of that program (do not copy and paste the same SOP in all your applications), and why you are a suitable candidate, to say the least.
 This is how you and your application will be judged.

 If you are finding this helpful, please consider supporting me by buying me a coffee 🙂 Thank you!

 One-on-one session to improve your SOP

 I have edited and written over a hundred statements over the past five years.
 My clients have received offers of admission from some of the best universities in the world across programs, from computer science to entrepreneurship and fashion design.
 In this interactive one-on-one, 1-hour session, I will converge my experiences and knowledge from several sources and explain how you can improve your statement of purpose.
 Straightforward, concise, and effective.

 Structure of A Strong Statement of Purpose

 Before that, never forget these three points

 I agree that as international applicants, English is most often our second or third language.
 We tend to make grammatical and spelling errors, despite having it as the medium of instruction throughout school and college.
-However, there are tools (such as grammarly.com) and professionals such as myself who can craft an error-free statement which will matter a lot!
+However, you can take the help of tools and professionals such as me to improve your statement!
 Use Grammarly to improve all your writing, as it checks and suggests improvements to your words, sentences, tone, and of course, grammar!